Banner Records: History

-Label Series
+Label series

 Banner debuted with two concurrent label series in January 1922: a popular 1000 series side by side with a "Standard" 2000 series of semi-classical music, comedy, and some Jewish material.
 Reaching Banner 1999 in the main series in mid-1927, Banner skipped ahead to 6000 and terminated the Standard series at the end of the year at Banner 2183.
 At this point, Banner also stopped the 6000 series at Banner 6167 and moved again to a 7000 series starting at Banner 7001.
-This ended in early 1929 at Banner 7265 and the reverted to the old series, starting at Banner 6200.
+This ended in early 1929 at Banner 7265 and then reverted to the old series, starting at Banner 6200.
 The series survived the merger into ARC, but was ended at the start of 1930 at Banner 6566 and restarted at 0500 until it reached 0872 later in the year.
 The number series was then started again at 32001 and the price changed from 25 cents to 35 cents in order to bring Banner in line with other dime-store labels being sold 3 for a dollar.
 This lasted until 1935, when the dime-store labels were all married to a central numbering system.
 But releases were not necessarily unified; for example, Robert Johnson, who did have some releases on Melotone, did not appear on Banner.

 Legacy

 Banner discs are found throughout the United States, indicating their popularity as Plaza's flagship label.
 The audio fidelity of the records was average to slightly below average for the time, but as Banner was a cheap label they were pressed from cheaper materials that did not withstand repeated playing with the heavy phonograph players of the time.
 Most Banner discs found today exhibit considerable wear and surface noise, but they are still valued by virtue of the selections.

 In keeping with their low-price production, it is common for a current hit song on the A-side and a lesser-known song as the B side.
 Many of these B side songs are eccentric tunes not recorded elsewhere (but, of course, found on the other Plaza/ARC labels).
-Many of these odd songs have great hot solos, making them quite enjoyable.
-Also scattered around these B sides are hot tunes by Luis Russell, Duke Ellington, small groups from the Ben Pollack orchestra, among others.
+Also scattered around these B sides are tunes by Luis Russell, Duke Ellington, small groups from the Ben Pollack orchestra, among others.